jornetsimon/ng-rough-notation/README.md

 ## Automatic colors

-A set of default colors is defined for each annonation *type*.
+A set of default colors is defined for each annotation *type*.
 It follows the scheme on the [original website](https://roughnotation.com) so you can omit the *color* property if you're happy with the defaults.

 | Type           | Default color                                |
 | :------------- | -------------------------------------------- |